Yosemite National Park

 Rent bikes

 - One of the best things to do in Yosemite is ride the 12 miles of (mostly level) bike paths around the valley: the scenery is just boggling!
-Rent bikes at Curry Village or Yosemite Lodge.
+Rent bikes at Curry Village or Yosemite Valley Lodge.
 Rental shops have kids' bikes, kid size-helmets and child trailers for toddlers.
 Bike only the paved paths (dirt paths are for hikers).

 Yosemite Village -

-Yosemite Valley Visitor Center
+Yosemite Valley Welcome Center

 Yosemite Museum & Miwok Village